 5. Try identifying your stressors.
 If you can identify specific stressors or unhealthy avoidance strategies that you might have, you can make better choices in facing them or preparing for them this season.

-Whether you would prefer to spend the holidays alone or with more people, there is no one ideal-looking holiday nor a right or wrong way to spend your winter season.
+Whether you would prefer to spend the holidays alone or with more people, there is no one ideal-looking holiday.
+There’s not a right or wrong way to spend your winter season.
 Thus, whatever suits you the best for your holiday should be your way of spending it.
 This way you also practice being mindful of your needs and joy.